SkotBotCambo/idi-takehome-cambo/README.md

 Once the containers are up and running you can navigate to [localhost:8888](http://localhost:8888) in your browser to access an instance of jupyter lab.
 Once you are in you can open the notebooks from the `/notebooks` directory and run each part of the assignment.

 In order to test the assignment, run the [first notebook](notebooks/Part_1-Data_Ingestion.ipynb).

+***Note***:
+If you see errors in the log from `monogdb-express`, then try killing the app and then running `docker compose up` or `docker compose up --build` again.
+I am still troubleshooting this behavior, but this seems to be the workaround for now.
+Please reach out if you have experience any issues running these notebooks.

 ### Part 1
 I started by setting up a jupyter container to load and understand the data.
 Next,